-The Group is exposed to funding risk if there is difficulty in obtaining finance for operations at any given point in time.
+Reply S.p.A. is exposed to funding risk if there is difficulty in obtaining finance for operations at any given point in time.

-The two main factors that determine the Group's liquidity situation are on one side the funds generated by or used in operating and investing activities and on the other the debt lending period and its renewal features or the liquidity of the funds employed and market terms and conditions.
+The two main factors that determine the company's liquidity situation are on one side the funds generated by or used in operating and investing activities and on the other the debt lending period and its renewal features or the liquidity of the funds employed and market terms and conditions.

-As described in the Risk management section, the Group has adopted a series of policies and procedures whose purpose is to optimize the management of funds and to reduce the liquidity risk, as follows:
+As described in the Risk management section, Reply S.p.A has adopted a series of policies and procedures whose purpose is to optimize the management of funds and to reduce the liquidity risk, as follows:

-- centralizing the management of receipts and payments, where it may be economical in the context of the local civil, currency and fiscal regulations of the countries in which the company is present; - maintaining an adequate level of available liquidity; - monitoring future liquidity on the basis of business planning.
+- centralizing the management of receipts and payments, where it may be economical in the context of the local civil, currency and fiscal regulations of the countries in which the company is present; - maintaining an adequate level of available liquidity; - · monitoring future liquidity on the basis of business planning.